sahib/timeq/README.md

 Time will tell.
 I intend to use it on a big fleet of embedded devices in the field.
 Design wise, damaged index files can be regenerated from the data log.
 There's no error correction code applied in the data log and no checksums are currently written.
-If you need this, I'm happy if a PR comes in.
+If you need this, I'm happy if a PR comes in that enables it as option.

+For durability, the design is build to survice crashes without data loss (Push, Pop) but, in some cases, with duplicated data (Shovel).
+This assumes a filesystem with full journaling (``data=journal`` for ext4) or some other filesystem that gives your similar guarantees.
+At this point, this was not really tested in the wild yet.
+My recommendation is designing your application logic in a way that allows duplicate items to be handled from the queue.

 TODO: Describe how timeq is tested (small code base, coverage, fuzz tests)